All the details for travel to the Madjeski Stadium on Saturday.

 Historically a club that hovered between divisions three and four, the Royals were promoted to Division One in 1994 and thus became subject to the regulations laid out in the 1990 report.
 Their Elm Park home – where the record attendance of 33,042 was set in an FA Cup game against the Bees in 1927 - was unsuitable to be redeveloped into a modern all-seater, meaning a new site at Smallmead was earmarked and later, in 1998, became the club’s permanent home, named after chairman Sir John Madejski.

 Two decades on from the move, the stadium has hosted both of Reading’s Premier League campaigns, elevating the club to the status of an established second tier club.
 But, since the turn of the millennium, it has also been the home of rugby union side London Irish, who themselves are set to become co-residents of Brentford’s new home at Lionel Road in the next few years.

-Brentford have faced the Royals at the Madejski six times since it’s opening and have won three of those meetings, the last coming in December 2015 when a Ryan Woods strike and ‘that’ goal from Sergi Canos secured a 2-1 triumph.
+Brentford have faced the Royals at the Madejski seven times since it’s opening and have won four of those meetings, the last coming in January 2018 when a single Lasse Vibe strike secured the points.